-I’m a sustainable design leader at CannonDesign.
+I’m the director of sustainability at CannonDesign.
 That means a lot of thinking not just about the next quarter, but the next century.
 As our firm looks towards the future of architecture, we’re shooting for more impactful and transformational goals than sustainability.

 If someone asked you how your marriage was and you said “sustainable,” would you be proud of that answer?
 A sustainable relationship to a building, community and planet should be the floor, not the ceiling.
 A partnership that doesn’t just maintain itself, but instead improves, grows, and becomes more valuable over time—these are the kinds of outcomes I seek to create every day.
 As an expert in the circular economy, I’m here to push the industry towards regeneration.